-Base Flood means the flood having a one percent chance of being equaled or exceeded in any given year.
+Base flood means the flood having a one percent chance of being equaled or exceeded in any given year.
+The base flood may also be referred to as the 1% annual chance flood or one hundred (100) year flood.

-Base Flood Elevation (BFE) means the elevation of the one-percent annual chance flood.
+Base Flood Elevation (BFE) means the water surface elevation of the base flood in relation to a specified datum, usually the North American Vertical Datum of 1988.